DoktorKure/Vic-II-Modern-History-Mod-MHM/Readme.txt

 ### What are needed for MHM to run ###

-Both the Heart of Darkness & A House Divided DLCs
+Both the Heart of Darkness and A House Divided DLCs

 The 3.04 beta patch for Victoria 2